alinstein/Depth_estimation/README.md

 ## Getting Started

-* Model can be trained using the IPYTHON file "train_mobilenetv2.ipynb".
+#### Model can be trained using the IPYTHON file "train_mobilenetv2.ipynb".

 * Download the dataset and give the location of dataset.
-* Change the following according to needs: batch_size, epochs, lr (learning rate).
+* Change the following according to the needs: batch_size, epochs, lr (learning rate).
 Load the pretrained model if needed.

 * IPYTHON file "test_img.ipynb" can be used to generate the depth image on pretrained model.